 Spice Bazaar (Egyptian Markets) was built between 1597 and 1664, also it is the second oldest covered bazaar in the city.
 You can find exotic aromas and various spices.
 It contains fruit vegetable, flower and fish shops inside.

-Bosphorus Strait connects the Black Sea with the Sea of Marmara and splits the European and Asian sides of Turkey.
+Bosphorus Boat Cruise, strait connects the Black Sea with the Sea of Marmara and splits the European and Asian sides of Turkey.
 Bosphorus Bridge, pass through the bridge and watch the beautiful view.
 It is 1704m long and was the 4th longest bridge around the world.
 Don’t miss this unique chance to pass from one continent (Europe) to another (Asia) in 2 minutes.

 Camlica Hill, the highest point in Istanbul, exposing a panoramic view of Istanbul city and Bosphorus.
 Give a little break for enjoy the fantastic view.

 Dolmabahce Palace, was the first European style palace.
 It was built by Ottoman Sultans between 1843 and 1846.This is the last residence for Ottoman Sultans with 365 rooms and 22 saloons.
 Also famous with the great collection of European antiquity.
 Atatürk lived the final part of his life in the palace and died there.